-- (a) The manner in which regular and casual employees shall be called to work shall be as follows: - (1) Employees will be called for work on the basis of seniority from most senior to least senior. - (2) One call shall be of eight rings duration.
+- (a) The manner in which casual employees shall be called to work shall be as follows: - (1) Employees will be called for work on the basis of seniority from most senior to least senior. - (2) One call shall be of eight rings duration.
 All calls shall be recorded in the log books showing the signature of the person making the phone call, the employee called, the position they are being called to fill, the time the call was made, whether the employee accepts, declines, or fails to answer the telephone.
-In the event of a dispute the Union shall have access to the log books. - (3) In the event the employee uses a telephone answering machine or a pager, the Employer is obligated to leave a message to return the phone call within five minutes.
-If the employee does not return the call within that five minutes, the Employer may proceed as if they were unable to make contact with the employee. - (b) A regular or casual employee shall be entitled to register for work in any job classification in any department for which he/she has the qualifications to perform. - (c) Employees who are registered for casual work shall notify the Employer of the times of unavailability, during which time Section (a) 2 & 3 above do not apply.
-The unavailability shall not exceed one consecutive month. - (d) Casual employees who are successful in competition for a regular position shall be subject to a probationary period as outlined in the Collective Agreement. - (e) Employees who are called in by the Employer and report for work shall be paid a minimum of four hours at the applicable rate of pay. - (f) Casual employees have the right of refusal on two calls during a pay period.
-Casual employees who refuse five calls in six consecutive pay periods will be terminated. - (g) The Employer agrees to include regular staff at the top on the casual call-in list, subject to the terms and conditions listed in Appendix 2 and at the current rate of their increment step for that classification. - (h) Where a block of three or more shifts become available, it shall be offered to regular employees in accordance with their seniority, provided that they do not have scheduled shifts that would conflict with the block.
-In the event the available block can be scheduled seven days in advance, then the senior regular employee shall be offered the block, notwithstanding the posted schedule.
-Where a block is available outside the posted schedule, the Employer will offer the block of shifts based on seniority, and will create the new schedule to reflect the change.
+In the event of a dispute, the Union shall have access to the log books. - (3) In the event the casual employee uses a telephone answering machine or a pager, the Employer is obligated to leave a message to return the phone call within five minutes.
+If the employee does not return the call within that five minutes, the Employer may proceed as if they were unable to make contact with the employee. - (b) A casual/part-time employee shall be entitled to register for work in any job classification in any department for which they have the qualifications to perform. - (c) Casual employees shall notify the Employer of their unavailability due to sickness or vacation, during which time Section (a)(2) & (3) above do not apply. - (d) Casual employees who are successful in competition for a regular position shall be subject to a probationary period as outlined in the collective agreement. - (e) Casual employees who are called in by the Employer and report for work shall be paid a minimum of four hours at the applicable rate of pay. - (f) Casual employees have the right of refusal on two calls during a pay period.
+Casual employees who refuse five calls in six consecutive pay periods may be subject to progressive discipline up to and including dismissal. - (g) The Employer agrees to include part-time staff at the top on the casual call-in list, subject to the terms and conditions listed in Appendix 2 and at the current rate of their increment step for that classification.
+Part-time employees shall complete a request form in order to be considered for casual work.